genemine/FEED/README.md

 Second, genes are grouped into bins based on their average expression.
 The subsequent analysis is performed within each bin.
 Jensen-Shannon divergence is applied to calculate correlations between genes.
 Finally, based on the gene correlation matrix, coefficient of variation (CVs) are calculated as gene importance.
 A permutation-based threshold calculation method is used to determine a cutoff of gene importance and thus identify marker genes.

 # 2. Usage

 `genes <- FEED(dataset)`

-The genes selected by FEED can be used to update gene expression matrix and cluster cells.
+The genes selected by FEED can be used to update gene expression matrix and cluster cells.The demo input data are provided in the folder 'dataset'.

 # 3. Contact